-Youtube – The video-sharing site now has around 2 billion users so competition for eyeballs is quite stiff, however there are no limits to the niches in which you can create video content for.
-As with other social media channels you can monetize your video content as part of your affiliate marketing campaigns by creating videos and placing affiliate links in the video and the video descriptions.
+- Youtube – The video-sharing site now has around 2 billion users so competition for eyeballs is quite stiff, however, there are no limits to the niches for which you can create video content for.
+As with other social media channels, you can monetize your video content as part of your affiliate marketing campaigns by creating videos and placing affiliate links in the video and the video descriptions.
 Affiliates can also place a small image overlay on the video with the tracking link.
 Affiliate marketers can use tracking to redirect the user to the affiliate website or affiliate landing page, where the user will make the purchase and generate the commission.

 - Twitter – Although not as popular as Facebook, Twitter has incredible engagement rates that could benefit your business.
 Using Twitter for affiliate marketing will help you to increase your brand awareness and most importantly, to start building your own audience of loyal followers.
 Once you have signed up to Twitter, make sure that you have a good profile for your future visitors to get an idea of who you are, including a short description of you, your hobbies, interests, and the URL of your website as well.
 You can get followers by following users in your niche first, posting engaging posts with useful advice to your followers, and retweeting advice from trusted users.
 It’s also very important to get the timing of your Tweets right.
 B2B posts do well on weekdays whereas, for B2C companies, weekends are the most engaged.